Building Docker images

 - Calling other external services with POST/PUT operations

-Not only this makes the pipeline much more complex (because retrying the pipeline now has side-effects) but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.
+Not only does this make the pipeline much more complex (because retrying the pipeline now has side-effects) but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.